 Writing A Short Film Means Sticking To Screenwriting Structure

-A lot of people think that writing a short film is easy because it’s just like writing a screenplay, but in reality the structure for both are different and need to be followed accordingly.
+A lot of people think that writing a short film is easy because it’s just like writing a screenplay, but in reality, the structure for both are different and needs to be followed accordingly.

 This way, if any plot holes or other mistakes arise during production, they can be easily fixed before anything too bad happens.